 What impressed Fredric and Ivette even more was the speed at which this analysis was conducted: “With a computer technician interface it takes a couple of hours per animal.”
 Therefore, with the 3,000 sections analyzed as part of this scope of work Ivette explains: “It would have taken 20 workdays with stereology.
 Aiforia did this in a few days.”
 When asked how they both felt about deep learning AI now, both replied: “We turned from skeptics to believers.”

 Automating this once time-consuming analysis grants both scientists, as well as the rest of their lab, significantly more time to focus on complex tasks.
 Hours were spent training PhD students who would then spend many hours counting these cells.
 As a PhD student would leave the lab, another one would have to be trained.

 Subjectivity can arise between counters resulting in the potential for further issues.
 “The field is set on traditional ways of counting; it takes up so much time.
 I was excited the Aiforia software was validated,” Fredric add.
 Both neuroscientists, now self-proclaimed believers, are excited to explore other ways in which deep learning can enhance their research.

-Would you like to read more about AI applications in neuroscience research?
+Would you like to learn more about AI and image analysis?